pagkly/Zed/Investopedia/Investing/Economic Indicator.md

 [Coincident indicators](https://www.investopedia.com/terms/c/coincidentindicator.asp), which include such things as GDP, employment levels, and retail sales, are seen with the occurrence of specific economic activities.
 This class of metrics shows the activity of a particular area or region.
 Many policymakers and economists follow this real-time data.

-[Lagging indicators](https://www.investopedia.com/terms/l/laggingindicator.asp), such as gross national product (GNP), CPI, unemployment rates, and interest rates, are only seen after a specific economic activity occurs.
+[Lagging indicators](https://www.investopedia.com/terms/l/laggingindicator.asp), such as gross national product (GNP), [[CPI |CPI]], unemployment rates, and interest rates, are only seen after a specific economic activity occurs.
 As the name implies, these data sets show information after the event has happened.
 This trailing indicator is a technical indicator that comes after large economic shifts.

 ## Interpreting Economic Indicators